 The two aerials could be receiving from the same transmitter, or they could be on two different transmitters, e.g. the A group aerial on Crystal Palace and the E group aerial on Sudbury.

 Since wideband aerials have such poor gain for the A group frequencies, if you are in a poor area and have to use a wideband but you require more gain at the bottom of the band, you`re best option is to diplex an A group with an E group, or even an A group with another (high gain) wideband if you already have one of these.
-However, it must be stressed that only those in the very worst signal areas need to do this.
+It must be stressed that only those in poor signal areas need to do this, though the 700MHz clearance movement of MUX 7 & 8 out of the A group increased the number of people for whom this is a good solution.
+After all, if you have to change your aerial anyway, for the same money you can have a better signal by adding an E group to your existing A group.
+(Link)

 The above graph also hints at the possibilities of using a diplexer as a filter by only utilising one leg.
 If using a diplexer as a filter, best practice is to put a 75 Ohm “load” on the unused leg and this can easily be added (in the form of an F Conn terminator) on the diplexers that we sell.
 Incidentally, when I did some crude tests on filters and diplexers I found the diplexer had a lower loss, certainly at more than three channels from the splitting frequency.